 The program is best suited for bachelor students with a lower English level, up to about B1, but all students may apply.
 Especially the Zauchner scholarship is best suited to very motivated students with a lower level of English.

 When does the program take place?

 The intensive language classes (24 hours per week) are divided into 6 levels and last an entire quarter (approximately three months).
-The following quarters and application deadlines (for those who can pay for the program on their own) are available (application should be sent directly to the IEP team up to approximately 6 weeks before the program start):
+The following quarters are available, and for those who can pay for the program on their own the application deadlines can be very late (application should be sent directly to the IEP team up to approximately 6 weeks before the program start):

 - Spring Quarter: Early April until Mid-June

 German and Austrian citizens can apply for the Joe and Anneliese Zauchner Intensive English Study Scholarship (includes a full tuition waiver, rent in the dormitory and 95x meals in the cafeteria).